Women’s History Month Events in Philly

 Sister Sunday Market at the Logan Hotel

-For their third year, the Logan is hosting a market featuring over 30 woman-owned businesses in their courtyard.
+For their fourth year, the Logan is hosting a market featuring woman-owned businesses in their courtyard.
 Vendors range from jewelry to self-care products to baby gifts to Philly fan gear.
-There will also be food and drink from Urban Farmer available for purchase.
+There will also be live music, and food and drink available for purchase.
 The event is free to attend.

 Women’s History Month at the National Constitution Center

 With nearly 100 original artifacts — including Lucretia Mott’s diary, a ballot box used to collect women’s votes in the late 1800s, a letter from jail written by a White House picketer, Pennsylvania’s ratification copy of the 19th Amendment, and various “Votes for Women” ephemera — explore the constitutional arguments and historical context of the fight for suffrage over 70 years at NCC’s The 19th Amendment: How Women Won the Vote exhibit.
 Additionally, you can see the daily show, “The Four Harriets of History,” make “Votes for Women” suffragette crafts and participate in “Remember the Ladies” trivia.
-On weekends, kids can visit the Suffragist Story Corner.
+There will also be a special trivia night on March 8th.

 March 1st-31st, National Constitution Center, 525 Arch Street.